-1. They are beloved for the Father's sake, even though they are the enemies of the Gospel.

-A. Romans 11:28, As concerning the gospel, they are enemies for your sakes: but as touching the election, they are beloved for the fathers' sakes.

-2. We are to pray for their peace.

-A. Psalm 122:6, Pray for the peace of Jerusalem: they shall prosper that love thee.

-3. We are to revere them as a nation since they are God's chosen people.
-A. Deuteronomy 4:33-38; 7:6; 14:2; 26:18,19 which is what the Roman Catholic Church and Islam also teaches.
-To hold to any sort of "replacement theology" regarding Israel is to hold to a heresy of the deepest dye.
-5. Salvation is of the Jews
+- 1. They are beloved for the Father's sake, even though they are the enemies of the Gospel. - A. Romans 11:28, As concerning the gospel, they are enemies for your sakes: but as touching the election, they are beloved for the fathers' sakes. - 2.
+We are to pray for their peace. - A. Psalm 122:6, Pray for the peace of Jerusalem: they shall prosper that love thee. - 3.
+We are to revere them as a nation since they are God's chosen people. - A. Deuteronomy 4:33-38; 7:6; 14:2; 26:18,19 - 4.
+No Moslem or Catholic or Protestant has replaced them.
+This is a very important observation as Reformed Theology wrongly teaches that the Church has replaced Israel, which is what the Roman Catholic Church and Islam also teaches.
+To hold to any sort of "replacement theology" regarding Israel is to hold to a heresy of the deepest dye. - 5.
+Salvation is of the Jews - A. John 4:22, Ye worship ye know not what: we know what we worship: for salvation is of the Jews.